What is Facebook Graph Search?

 Why Facebook Graph Search is Great For Businesses & Brand Monitoring

 Facebook Graph Search also makes it easier for businesses to monitor discussion about their brands via Facebook.
 Search “Status updates about Pepsi” or “Posts about Toyota” and you’ll find real-time talk about businesses.
 This new tool can be used to discover fans talking about your brand, who you can then engage with.

 Facebook Graph Search started as a limited beta, and then later became available to all US English users.
 The newer, more advanced search options are at the moment only available to a small group of US/English users.
 Facebook will monitor their usage, take feedback into consideration, and then roll out the feature to all users at a later unknown date.

 At the moment the entirety of Graph Search is English only, due to the fact that Facebook Graph Search is a semantic search engine that relies on sentences rather than simple keywords.
 This makes it difficult to internationalize, so don’t expect to see this option available in other countries for quite some time.

 How to Use Facebook Graph Search: Glorious, Terrifying Nostalgia

-Although privacy advocates are likely to despise the new Facebook Graph Search, it will actually allow for some pretty cool interactions between users.
+Although online privacy advocates are likely to despise the new Facebook Graph Search, it will actually allow for some pretty cool interactions between users.
 Considering that most millennials will have the majority of their entire lives documented on Facebook, Graph Search allows for some serious nostalgia (or ghastly embarrassment) as users can sort through old photos and posts, providing a blast from the past.